Nikki Haley's National Purpose: 'We Need to Go Back to Faith, Family, Country'

 Haley says The Left’s obsession with trying to break down traditional gender roles in all aspects of society is having the opposite effect.
 "We are doing such a disservice to this generation,” she says.
 “We have got to stop this.
 We've got to snap out of it."

-In our interview, Haley also took Florida Governor Ron Desantis to task over his dispute with Disney.
+In our interview, Haley also took Florida Gov. Ron DeSantis to task over his dispute with Disney.
 While expected to announce his own presidential run, DeSantis has positioned himself as an anti-woke champion by standing up to Disney.

 Haley also hasn’t hesitated to criticize front-runner Donald Trump in the past, although it’s unclear whether she will get to take her fight to him directly.
 With the first GOP debate getting close, Trump may not be on that stage at all.